The 6 Best Humidifiers of 2023, Tested by HGTV Editors

 - Best Overall: LEVOIT Dual 100 Ultrasonic Humidifier and Diffuser

 - Best Budget: Pure Enrichment MistAire Ultrasonic Cool Mist Humidifier

 - Best for Large Rooms: LEVOIT Cool and Warm Mist 6L Humidifier

 - Best Humidifier/Diffuser Combo: Canopy 2.5L Anti-Mold Humidifier

 - Best for Quiet Operation: Honeywell Designer Series Cool Mist Humidifier HUL430

 - Best for Nurseries: TaoTronics Cool Mist Whale Humidifier and Diffuser

 If you experience cold symptoms, sinus issues or stuffiness from allergies, you should consider adding a humidifier to your bedroom or living room.
 The benefits are instantaneous and can be a major help during flu season or harsh winter months.
-Because it works to add moisture back into the air, humidifiers can help alleviate sore throats and coughs, clear up sinuses and keep skin hydrated.
-It can even help to keep your houseplants thriving and prevent your wood furniture from warping over time.
+Because they work to add moisture back into the air, humidifiers can help alleviate sore throats and coughs, clear up sinuses and keep skin hydrated.
+They can even help houseplants thrive and prevent wood furniture from warping over time.